Vanilla Pavlova with Vanilla Bean Whip, Passion Fruit Curd and Pineapple Boba.

 - Draw an 8” circle in the middle of parchment paper and place on a baking sheet

-- In a bowl of a stand mixer with the whisk attachment, whisk the egg whites until stiff peaks form.
+- In a bowl of a stand mixer with the whisk attachment, whisk the egg whites until stiff peaks form, about 6 minutes.
 Add in the sugar in a slow stream, one quarter of a cup at a time.
 Once added, stop the mixer and scrape down the sides then whip on high for 3 minutes.
 Stop to scrape down the sides and add in the vanilla and vinegar and whip on high for another 2 minutes.
 Sift the cornflower over the top and fold in until completely combined

 - Take a tiny bit of meringue and smear it under the corners of the parchment to stick it to the baking sheet.
 Using a large cookie or ice cream scoop, scoop out the meringue into the middle of the circle on the parchment paper.
 Spread the meringue to about a half an inch away from the edges of the circle then using an upwards motion with the spatula, build up the meringue to about 5- 6 inches high on the sides, edges can be slightly higher than the middle.